-A recent report from the life insurance research board (LIMRA) www.limra.org reports that a high percentage of retirement advisors are saying there’s an enormous fear from their clients of running out of money.
+A report from the life insurance research board (LIMRA) http://www.limra.org reports that a high percentage of retirement advisors are saying there’s an enormous fear from their clients of running out of money.

-The devastating effects or living too long (the longevity crisis) and not having enough funds to maintain an anticipated quality of retirement is a real concern.
-LIMRA reports: The average life expectancy for a person who reaches the age of 65 is 83 for males, 86 for females.
-LIMRA purports that the proper way to interpret these statistics is to assume half of all males who reach age 65 will live past 83 and half of the females who reach that age will live past 86.
+The devastating effects of living too long (the longevity crisis) and not having enough funds to maintain an anticipated quality of retirement is a real concern.
+LIMRA reports: The average life expectancy for a person who reaches 65 is 83 for males, 86 for females.
+LIMRA purports that the proper way to interpret these statistics is to assume half of all males who reach age 65 will live past 83, and half of the females who reach that age will live past 86.
 Half of all couples who reach age 65 will have one partner hit 90.

 How will the average person entering retirement make their money last as long as they do?

-In the report LIMRA stresses that the key is education: It is up to those entering their retirement stage to fully understand their options and choices.
+In the report, LIMRA stresses that the key is education: It is up to those entering their retirement stage to fully understand their options and choices.
 Important retirement money must last a long time.
-Obtaining the necessary information to make the correct choice can be both arduous and overwhelming, but so can the opposite.
+Obtaining the necessary information to make the correct decision can be arduous and overwhelming, but so can the opposite.

 One key recommendation from LIMRA suggests advisors begin to seriously discuss products with guaranteed income solutions, such as annuities, with their clients.

-Annuities can provide income for any time period, even a lifetime, i.e., funds can last as long as you do.
-If you select an annuity as your basic retirement building platform, then the other concern that will raise its head is inflation.
+Annuities can provide income for any period, even a lifetime, i.e., funds can last as long as you do.
+If you select an annuity as your primary retirement building platform, the other concern that will raise its head is inflation.